 • 3rd offense in any class: Student will fail the course where the third plagiarism occurs for the year.

 **Group Projects: If a group project is submitted that contains plagiarized or copied work, other group members who didn’t plagiarize will be penalized one full letter grade (10%) for the project, and the group member who plagiarized/copied will fall under the above consequences.
 If there is a concern about a group member possibly plagiarizing or not completing his or her share of a group’s work, other group members should voice this concern with their teacher as early as possible, and the teacher will work with the group to come up with a solution.

 If plagiarism occurs on other assignments (non-benchmarks; smaller assignments), the following consequences will apply for BOTH copier and copiee:

-• 1st offense: 0 and redo for 0 credit, meeting with the advisor and alert parents.
+• 1st offense: 0 and redo for partial credit at the teacher’s discretion, meeting with the advisor and alert parents.

 • 2nd offense in the same class: meet with the advisor, teacher, and Mr. Lehmann